 Schedule your first QBR 90 days after your go live date.
 We recommend doing this during your go live meeting with the customer to ensure all key participants are involved.
 Who should participate?
 All key decision makers.
 This means everyone who was involved in making the decision to sign your managed services agreement.
 Why?
 Because these are the same individuals who will be signing off on ongoing opportunities presented during your QBRs to increase efficiencies in their environment.

 Gauging how you are currently performing and how you properly track your metrics helps you measure success with your customers.
-Key Performance Indicators (KPIs) or Metrics are how you can quantify your company’s impact on the development of your partnerships.
-Providing clear, actionable takeaways on your efforts will go a long way to promote a healthy and long-term relationship with every one of your technology partners.
+Key Performance Indicators (KPIs) or metrics are how you can quantify your company’s impact on the development of your relationships.
+Providing clear, actionable takeaways on your efforts will go a long way to promote a healthy and long-term relationship with every one of your technology customers.

 Your Service Level Agreement is the scorecard that you and your customer use to ensure accountability.
 Use this as a baseline for gauging the metrics that matter to your customer.

 The proactive approach is a major reason customers choose to work with a Managed Services Provider, showcasing how your team remediated those issues is a key component to focus on.
 User tickets highlight all the issues you resolved and the inbound traffic, equally critical to include in your QBR as these are issues your customer didn’t have to address.

 The ongoing projects that you are working on for your customer should be discussed, with clear goals and milestones established to gauge your progress.
 For example, if they are implementing new technology or software over a longer period of time.

 Your customer doesn’t need backup until they absolutely need it, showing the cadence of those reports give them the piece of mind to focus on their business, not worrying about their data.

 Having the right solution that you know how to manage is critical so that you can repeat this process successfully with all of your customers.
 Standardizing the technology you implement is critical to your team’s success deliverables to your customer.